Tom: Should I give up my day job to actually start the carpet cleaning business? Do I just dive in and go for it? What are your recommendations?

 Tom: No, good point.
 Good point.

-Click here to see our carpet cleaning equipment
+Click here to see the best carpet cleaning equipment